salvadorcamachogithub/lr-vugen-aos-web-mobile-http-traffic-S01-browse-abandon/README.md

 Script created by Salvador Camacho

 This script has the same steps as AOS-Web-S01 Browse Abandon, but this one simulates the http Mobile traffic, which would get recorded from an actual mobile device with VuGen proxy recorder
 The use case for this one is to be used together with the Native Mobile scripts, this one being 98% of the load and the rest (Native Mobile) being a sample of the real mobile device metrics
+The use case again is to have a combination of scripts hitting the back end (this script) and other scripts (Native Mobile) hitting the actual Mobile Application under test

 This script was created with best practices, so it is more resilient, such as:
 * Transaction naming